jbs1/eve-srpmail/README.md

 * [ ] show logged in char
 * [ ] save sent mails in cookies instead of session, otherwise on session timeout sent mails not marked anymore
 * [ ] fix "session already started" console warning
+* [ ] use TravisCI for auto code cleanup on realease branch commit

 #### Tabs